Lviv Oblast: Economy

 The most important research into cereal epidemics in the country is undertaken here.
 The National Academy of Agrarian Sciences of Ukraine's Institute of Agriculture in Obroshino is the center of study for cereal pathogens including powdery mildew of barley.
 In the early 2000s the most active researchers here were Olga Vronska and G. Kosilovich at the IoA.
-Puccinia recondita, Erysiphe graminis, (syn.
-Blumeria graminis) and various Pseudocercosporella spp. are present and are significant in winter wheat in this oblast.
+Puccinia recondita, Blumeria graminis and various Pseudocercosporella spp. are present and are significant in winter wheat in this oblast.

 Two introduced banded land snails, the Grove Snail (Cepaea nemoralis) and White-Lipped Snail (C. hortensis) are found here.
 C. n. was intentionally brought here in the late 1800s, but the genetic analysis of Gural-Sverlova et al., 2021 shows continued introductions have also occurred ever since.
 (The geographic distribution of both suggests they arrive through the gardening trade, as is known from other countries.)
 This analysis shows several distinct arrivals of C. n. yielding several present-day populations in and around Lviv.